 - If any negatives cannot be resolved, the document, the negative ballot and all correspondence must be circulated to the complete canvass list for reconsideration.
 Any participant can change their vote.

-- Once balloting has closed, the document and necessary paperwork are submitted to ANSI with the ballot results.
+- Once balloting has closed, the necessary paperwork and ballot results are submitted to ANSI.